jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/10-Techvolution-ANP.md

 If we humans are to truly understand our place in the story of life, we must go on a journey starting with life's beginning.

 Techvolution challenges the dominant view that language and culture are what distinguish humans from other hominids.
 Instead, the book argues that our unparalleled ability to create and adapt tools has been the true driving force behind the evolutionary success or failure of human civilizations.
 Like our pre-science understanding of the cosmos, our ideologies were engrossing stories, and how made sense of our politics.
 Meanwhile, how well our technology advancement followed the rules of natural selection was deciding our fate.
-This book is about revealing what evolution is selecting in and out when looking at human evolution.
+This book is about revealing what evolution is selecting when looking at humanity.

-To harness progress, Techvolution grounds our political, economic, and social structures in the fundamental principles of innovation, adaptation, and co-evolution that govern technological change.
+To improve our progress, Techvolution grounds our political, economic, and social structures in the fundamental principles of innovation, adaptation, and co-evolution that govern technological change.
 This paradigm shift is key to shaping a more sustainable future.

 Changing a paragidm is a lot of work.
 As we embark on our exploration of Techvolution, it is essential that we first understand the gameboard in which we play.
 As science has taught us, there are fundamental forces and laws in our world and universe.
 For just as a game of chess is played upon a board with predetermined rules, the evolution of life on Earth has unfolded within the constraints of the physical and chemical laws that govern our universe.